chrisbecke/ha-vault-in-swarm-with-transit/README.md

 ## Environment Setup

+A couple of things are going to need to be setup for this sample to actually run out the box.

 I do the bulk of my scripting in gnu make because its widely available.
+On linux and MacOS systems.
+On Windows You might need to install gnu make in WSL2.

-I assume the existence of a docker swarm with worker nodes.
-I expect that there remote access to the swarm via the default docker context, and the helper functions that open shells into the transit and vault instances assume that there are preconfigured contexts for each swarm node.
+There must be a docker swarm.
+The Box being used to deploy must be a manager, or a Docker Desktop with the default docker context pointing to a swarm manager.
+Addtionally the helper functions that open shells into the transit and vault instances assume that there are preconfigured contexts for each swarm node.

-I assume Traefik is used on the swarm for ingress routing, and that there is a wildcard DNS pointing to the swarm.
-Plug your wildcard dns DOMAIN into `.env` to replace `example.com`.

 I also assume the existence of a docker volume plugin that provides cluster volumes.
 On my swarm, "glusterfs" is available, and each vault replica uses a named volume `'{{index .Service.Labels "com.docker.stack.namespace"}}_vault-{{.Task.Slot}}'`.
 This will need to be adjusted for however your own swarm handles clustered persistent volumes.

+I assume Traefik is used on the swarm for ingress routing, and that there is a wildcard DNS pointing to the swarm.
+Plug your wildcard dns DOMAIN into `.env` to replace `example.com`.
+Using the vault GUI is not an imporant part of this demo, so fixing this is optional.

 ## Setup the transit vault